A-Nie/Python-Test-Automation-Facebook-/README.md

 # Automation of login to facebook and entry into the user's profile.

-* To run the test correctly, start the Python console or Windows CMD and perform the following steps:
+* To run the test correctly, start the Python Terminal or Windows CMD and perform the following steps:

 # go to the project